Weathering hypothesis: Geronimus' research

-While conducting research in the Department of Public Health Policy and Administration as a graduate student at the University of Michigan in 1992, Geronimus noticed a trend in disparities between the fertility of African American women versus their white counterparts.
-She noted that while the average white woman experiences her point of highest fertility and lowest risk of pregnancy complications or neonatal mortality in her 20's and 30's, this generalization did not apply to African American women.
-Instead, among African American women, teen mothers are most likely to have healthy pregnancies and offspring.
+While conducting research in the Department of Public Health Policy and Administration as a graduate student at the University of Michigan in 1992, Geronimus noticed a trend in disparities between the fertility of African American women versus White women.
+She noted that, on average, White girls and women experience their highest fertility rates and lowest risk of pregnancy complications or neonatal mortality in their 20's and 30's, but African American women do not.
+Instead, African American girls and women, teenagers have higher fertility rates and healthy pregnancies.
 The data indicated a widening disparity in black-white infant mortality as maternal ages increase.
-Subsequently, Geronimus proposed the "weathering hypothesis," which she initially conceived as a potential explanation for the patterns of racial variation in infant mortality with increasing maternal age.
+Subsequently, Geronimus proposed the "weathering hypothesis", which she initially conceived as a potential explanation for the patterns of racial variation in infant mortality with increasing maternal age.

 Health disparities

 In the context of the weathering hypothesis, individual health is dynamic and shaped over time by social, economic, and environmental influences.
 These social determinants dictate what different demographics are exposed to as they develop and age.
 Racism and discrimination are two specific social determinants that lay the foundation for systemic inequality in access and upward mobility.
 This entrenchment of social inequities disproportionately impacts minorities and communities of color, who remain in environments of poverty that have significantly more stressors than those of wealthier, predominantly white communities.
 These stressors—and the associated burden of coping with them—manifest as physiological responses that have detrimental effects on individual health, often leading to a disproportionately high occurrence of chronic illness and shorter life expectancy in minority communities.
 Multiethnic studies have yielded significant data demonstrating that weathering—accumulated health risk due to social, economic and environmental stressors—is a manifestation of social stratification that systemically influences disparities in health and mortality between dominant and minority communities.